 - Starting at the bottom, wind 1 pastry strip around 1 apple, slightly overlapping the edges of the pastry.
 Repeat with the remaining pastry strips and apples.
-Top each with 2 pastry leaves.
+Top each with 1-2 pastry leaves.
 Spoon 2 tablespoons caramel sauce into each apple.
 Brush the apples with the egg wash.
 Place the pastries onto a baking sheet covered with parchment or a Silpat.
 Chill briefly, 20-25 minutes.

 Mine were dark enough, but not fully cooked at 25 minutes.
 You may want to lower the temp and bake another 10-15 minutes, depending on your oven and the size of your apples.